From September 14th, 2019, new European regulation has required Strong Customer Authentication (SCA) for online payments from European customers.

 Regardless of your 3D Secure version, chances are that Strong Customer Authentication will bring about noticeable changes to your customer experience.
 Therefore, in order to cut “cart abandonments” to a minimum, explaining the change to users is a good idea.

-If possible, contact your users before September 14th and tell them what’s about to happen, when, and how the change affects them.
+If possible, contact your users and tell them what’s about to happen, when, and how the change affects them.

 Your providers, in particular, might express concerns about extra steps in the transaction flow.
 Seize this as an opportunity to bolster your platform’s reputation through a clear and honest explanation of the coming changes and the resulting security improvements.